GPUOpen-Tools/radeon_developer_panel/docs/source/index.rst

    * Defines the output path for saving captured profiles
    * Use the macro **$(APP_NAME)** to insert the connected application's name into path

+- **SQTT Buffer Size**:
+   * Defines the size of the buffer where SQTT data will be stored
+   * If a profile has missing data, the SQTT buffer size can be increased to potentially remedy the issue
+   * If an application experiences graphical corruption, decreasing the SQTT buffer size can potentially remedy the issue

 - **Vulkan/DirectX12**:
    * Displays information about the active trigger mode for profile capture